-Pursuant to Regulation 34 (3) read with Schedule V Para-C Sub clause (10) (i) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015
+Pursuant to Regulation 34(3) read with Schedule-V Para-C Sub-clause (10)(i) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015

-The Members,
+The Members.

-CIN:L29130TZ1972PLC000649 304-A, Trichy Road, Singanallur, Coimbatore - 641005.
+CIN: L29130TZ1972PLC000649 304- A, Trichy Road, Singanallur, Coimbatore - 641005.

-We have examined the relevant registers, records, forms, returns and disclosures received from the Directors of SHANTHI GEARS LIMITED (CIN: L29130TZ1972PLC000649) having its Registered Office at 304-A, Trichy Road, Singanallur, Coimbatore - 641005 (hereinafter referred to as "The Company") produced before us by the Company for the purpose of issuing this certificate, in accordance with Regulation 34 (3) read with Schedule V Part-C Sub clause 10 (i) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015.
+We have examined the relevant registers, records, forms, returns and disclosures received from the Directors of SHANTHI GEARS LIMITED (CIN: L29130TZ1972PLC000649) having its Registered Office at 304 A, Trichy Road, Singanallur, Coimbatore - 641005 (hereinafter referred to as "The Company") produced before us by the Company for the purpose of issuing this certificate, in accordance with Regulation 34 (3) read with Schedule V Part-C Sub clause 10 (i) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-In our opinion and to the best of our knowledge and according to the verifications (including Director Identification Number (DIN) Status at the portal www.mca.gov.in) and based on such examination as well as information and explanations furnished to us, which to the best of our knowledge and belief were necessary for the purpose of issue of this certificate and based on such verification as considered necessary, we hereby certify that none of the Directors as stated below on the Board of the Company as on 31 March 2020 have been debarred or disqualified from being appointed or continuing as Directors of Companies by the Securities and Exchange Board of India /Ministry of Corporate Affairs or any such other statutory authority.
+In our opinion and to the best of our knowledge and according to the verifications including Director Identification Number (DIN) Status at the portal www.mca.gov.in and based on such examination as well as information and explanations furnished to us, which to the best of our knowledge and belief were necessary for the purpose of issue of this certificate and based on such verification as considered necessary, we hereby certify that none of the Directors as stated below on the Board of the Company as on 31 March 2021 have been debarred or disqualified from being appointed or continuing as Directors of Companies by the Securities and Exchange Board India /Ministry of Corporate Affairs or any such other statutory authority.

 Sl.No.
 DIN NAME OF THE DIRECTOR DESIGNATION DATE OF APPOINTMENT 1.
 00090089 L Ramkumar Non-Executive-Chairman 03/09/2012 2.
-00023309 J Balamurugan Non-Executive -Independent Direct or 03/09/2012 3.
-01974515 Soundara Kumar Non-Executive -Independent Direct or 31/03/2015 4.
-00002691 S K Sundararaman Non-Executive -Independent Direct or 06/02/2018 5.
-01138759 Vellayan Subbiah Non-Executive -Non Independent D Director 01/02/2019 6.
-00048547 Krishna Samaraj Narayanaswamy Non-Executive -Independent Direct or 25/03/2019
+00023309 J Balamurugan Non-Executive -Independent Direct tor 03/09/2012 3.
+01974515 Soundara Kumar Non-Executive -Independent Direct tor 31/03/2015 4.
+00002691 S K Sundararaman Non-Executive -Independent Direct tor 06/02/2018 5.
+01138759 Vellayan Subbiah Non-Executive -Non Independent I Director 01/02/2019 6.
+00048547 Krishna Samaraj Narayanaswamy Non-Executive -Independent Direct tor 25/03/2019 7.
+00202958 M A M Arunachalam Non-Executive -Non Independent I Additional Director Director 10/02/2021 8.
+09004843 Muthusamy Karunakaran Whole-time Director 10/02/2021